Masood Khan Lambasts India Over New Domicile Rule In IOJK - UrduPoint

 The BJP-RSS regime, he said, has also used the domicile rule to divert attention from its failed policies on COVID-19 and poor economic peformance.
 "A large number of migrant workers are on the roads, without food and shelter.
 Kashmir has been used as a scapegoat to hide that failure", he said.

 The new domicile rule is nothing but a crass manifestation of Hindu supremacist doctrine of Hindutva.
-“India has already planned to allocate huge chunks of Kashmiri land for RSS parcharaks so that they can have a permanent foothold in IOJK to terrorise and brutalise Kashmiris and get for themselves lucrative projects and jobs”, the President said.
+"India has already planned to allocate huge chunks of Kashmiri land for RSS parcharaks so that they can have a permanent foothold in IOJK to terrorise and brutalize Kashmiris and get for themselves lucrative projects and jobs", the President said